allenai/allennlp-guide/chapters/part2/testing.md

 ---
 title: 'Writing tests for your code'
 description:
-  "This chapter gives our recommendations for testing practices in NLP code, and describes the utilities that AllenNLP provides to make it easier."
+  "(Coming soon) This chapter gives our recommendations for testing practices in NLP code, and describes the utilities that AllenNLP provides to make it easier."
 type: chapter
 ---